quailjs/quail/docs/tests/inputImageNotDecorative.rst

 .. php:class:: inputImageNotDecorative

-<p>Every form image button which has text within the image (say, a picture of the word "Search" in a special font)
+Every form image button which has text within the image (say, a picture of the word "Search" in a special font)